Rahulchandnani1/WeatherDashboard/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+Then user will have to enter City name like Ajmer, Delhi, Jaipur etc in Search bar after that user can get the data either by clicking on search button or by pressing enter

 ### `npm test`

 Launches the test runner in the interactive watch mode.\